UCL/NextBrain/ui/README.md

 ## Requirements

 You need to have Node.js installed on your local development machine, this is required to handle npm packages.
+Version 10.24.1 seems to work.

 https://nodejs.org/en/download/